maxmakesmagic/ormos/archive/en/articles/archive/feature/2022/05/first-look-pride-across-multiverse-2022-05-02.md

 ![Arena Art Sleeves](https://media.wizards.com/2022/images/daily/pGGKVEmL59.png)

 This *Secret Lair* drop represents the cumulative effort of so many LGBTQIA2S+ employees who poured their hearts into this drop.

-We hope that you will love this as much as we do!
+We hope that you will love this as much as we do, and look forward to sharing more ways we're celebrating the LGBTQIA2S+ community in the coming weeks!